ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 Please remember that Markdown syntax is very simple and it does not cover all the rich-text features.
 Some features provided by CKEditor 5 will thus work as intended only when output to HTML as they have no Markdown equivalent.

 <info-box info>
-	This feature is not available in any of {@link installation/getting-started/predefined-builds#available-builds official editor builds}.
+	This feature is not available in any of {@link installation/getting-started/predefined-builds predefined builds}.
 See the [installation](#installation) section to learn how to enable it in your editor.
 </info-box>